scala-ide/scala-ide.github.com/blog/_posts/2014-10-17-release-notes-4.0.0-RC1.md

 ### Editor improvements

 Many changes went into making the Scala editor more convenient.
-From better handling of spaces and TABs, to [smarter code completion][code-completion] patterns, auto-indentation and template hanlding or [indentation guides][indent-guides].
+From better handling of spaces and TABs, to [smarter code completion][code-completion] patterns, auto-indentation and template handling or [indentation guides][indent-guides].

 Hovers have been revamped, and now you can change the font and rendering of anything displayed in the Scala hover window using CSS or the usual preferences window.
 Debug hovers now let you inspect a variable when debugging, just like the *Variables* view does.